logezy/logezy-widgets/README.md

 **Attributes:**

+- `api-url`: (Required) The base URL or endpoint of the API that provides the job openings data.
+This URL will be used by the widget to fetch and display the relevant openings.
-- `tenant`: (Required) The identifier for the tenant whose job openings should be displayed.
+- `tenant`: (Required) A unique identifier representing the tenant or client whose job openings are to be displayed.
+This allows the widget to filter and fetch openings specific to the designated tenant.

 **Example:**